morethanmachines/project-harmony/specifications/block/documents/block-id.md

  1. The ***ABN*** of the vineyard where the block is located.
  2. The ***Variety*** code for the variety as provided by Wine Australia - lowercase, spaces removed
- 3. The ***Geographic Indicator Region*** GI_NAME (i.e Barossa Valley) of the block as provided by Wine Australia [link](https://www.wineaustralia.com/labelling/register-of-protected-gis-and-other-terms/geographical-indications) lowercase wih spaces removed.
+ 3. The ***Geographic Indicator Region*** GI_NUMBER (i.e 47) of the block as provided by Wine Australia [link](https://www.wineaustralia.com/labelling/register-of-protected-gis-and-other-terms/geographical-indications) - [Open Data Hub](https://wineaustralia-opendata-wineaustralia.hub.arcgis.com/maps/ede7ffb0e73b4504a5ed613965b11e0f/about).
  4. The ***Block Name*** of the block as provided by the grower - lower case, spaces removed.
  5. The row number in the block